Official Information Act 1982: Withholding grounds

 Requests may be refused only in part, and information made available as redacted documents.
-Where any part of a request is refused, agencies are required to provide reasons, and advise the requester that they have the right to ask the Ombudsman to investigate whether or not that decision is justified under the provisions of the Act.
+Where any part of a request is refused, agencies are required to provide reasons, and advise the requester that they have the right to ask the Ombudsman to investigate whether or not that decision is justified under the provisions of the act.

 Oversight

-Most decisions made under the Act can be appealed to the Ombudsman, including decisions to withhold or charge for information, or extend a request deadline.
+Most decisions made under the act can be appealed to the Ombudsman, including decisions to withhold or charge for information, or extend a request deadline.
 Failure to respond to a request (known as "delay deemed refusal") can also be appealed.
 Decisions to transfer requests are not specifically mentioned, and so can only be investigated where they are made by agencies, using the Ombudsman's general jurisdiction under the Ombudsmen Act 1975.
 Transfer decisions by Ministers can not be appealed or investigated.

 If they find a complaint is justified, the Ombudsman can make formal recommendations, including to release information.
 These recommendations are legally binding upon agencies, imposing a public duty to implement them.
-Initially such a recommendation could be overturned by a Minister giving a directive in writing, but in 1987 the Act was amended so that vetoing an Ombudsman's decision required an order in council.
+Initially such a recommendation could be overturned by a Minister giving a directive in writing, but in 1987 the act was amended so that vetoing an Ombudsman's decision required an order in council.
 No Ombudsman's decision has been vetoed since the amendment was passed.

-In addition to the complaints procedure under the Act, the general procedures of government agencies (but not Ministers) in handling OIA requests are subject to the Ombudsman's jurisdiction under the Ombudsmen Act 1975.
+In addition to the complaints procedure under the act, the general procedures of government agencies (but not Ministers) in handling OIA requests are subject to the Ombudsman's jurisdiction under the Ombudsmen Act 1975.
 This has led to a series of "practice investigations", aimed at improving general OIA practice across government.

 Other provisions

-The Act originally contained provisions for individuals to access and correct personal information about themselves.
+The act originally contained provisions for individuals to access and correct personal information about themselves.
 These provisions were replaced by the Privacy Act 1993, but a legacy provision still covers corporate entities.

-The Act requires the Ministry of Justice to produce a directory of official information, setting out the functions, structure, contact details, and information held by each agency subject to the Act.
+The act requires the Ministry of Justice to produce a directory of official information, setting out the functions, structure, contact details, and information held by each agency subject to the act.

-The Act provides immunity from civil and criminal proceedings for good faith decisions to release information under the Act.
+The act provides immunity from civil and criminal proceedings for good faith decisions to release information under the act.
 This includes immunity from defamation, breach of copyright, and breach of confidence, and covers the crown, public servants, and the original authors of any information released.

-The Act initially included the creation and functions of an Information Authority, charged with managing the implementation of the Act.
+The act initially included the creation and functions of an Information Authority, charged with managing the implementation of the act.
+The initial members were Alan Danks (who had chaired the Danks Committee), Ian Lithgow and Shirley Maddock.
 These provisions expired in 1988, and the authority was dissolved.